 Established in 1995, THE KHOSLA IMMIGRATION LAW GROUP, P.C., is a full-service corporate business immigration & family immigration law firm.
 We are engaged exclusively in the representation of individual and corporate clients in H-1B, H-4, L-1A, L-1B, L-2, TN-1, TN-2, TD, E-3, B1 and/or B2 matters, assistance to F1 students for F1 OPT/CPT, and representation of employers and sponsored beneficiaries for the US Permanent Residency (Green Card) process under PERM (EB2/EB3) and under Extraordinary Ability Alien, Outstanding Researchers, and National Interest Waivers petitions (EB1/EB2) matters, as well as related AC21 Portability matters, Naturalization (N-400), and including Family Based Green Card filings for all our returning clients and new clients.

-In 2014, this law firm will enter into its 20th year in business as a boutique business immigration law firm representing corporate clients, individual clients and their family members for work visas, student visas, business and visitor visas, employment and/or family based green card applications and citizenship filings.
+In 2015, this law firm has entered into its 21st year in business as a boutique business immigration law firm representing corporate clients, individual clients and their family members for work visas, student visas, business and visitor visas, employment and/or family based green card applications and citizenship filings.